-As the Chair of the Collection Development Working Group of the Collaborative Initiative for French Language Collections (CIFNAL), I am currently overseeing two projects: the French and Francophone Digital Humanities projects LibGuide compiles a number of French and Francophone Digital Humanities projects from around the world.
+As the Chair of the Collection Development Working Group of the Collaborative Initiative for French Language Collections (CIFNAL), I oversaw two projects: the French and Francophone Digital Humanities projects LibGuide compiles a number of French and Francophone Digital Humanities projects from around the world.
 Meanwhile, the Finding French and Francophone Special Collections website highlights French and Francophone Special Collections in American and Canadian universities.
 These are searchable through a database and a Google Map.

-Last but not least, I am the Vice-Chair of the Florida Digital Humanities Consortium (FLDH), which is a collective of institutions in the State of Florida that seeks to promote an understanding of the humanities in light of digital technologies and research.
+Last but not least, I am the Chair of the Florida Digital Humanities Consortium (FLDH), which is a collective of institutions in the State of Florida that seeks to promote an understanding of the humanities in light of digital technologies and research.